-Departure from the instructions, choice of tools, materials and recommended parts mentioned in this publication may jeopardize the personal safety of the service technican or vehicle operator.
+Departure from the instructions, choice of tools, materials and recommended parts mentioned in this publication may jeopardize the personal safety of the service technician or vehicle operator.

-Warning: Failure to follow indicated procedures creates a high risk of personal injury to the service technician.
+WARNING: Failure to follow indicated procedures creates a high risk of personal injury to the servicing technician.

-Caution: Failure to follow indicated procedures may cause component damage or malfunction.
+CAUTION: Failure to follow indicated procedures may cause component damage or malfunction.